nuxt/nuxt/docs/3.api/2.composables/use-route-announcer.md

 ### `set(message, politeness = "polite")`

-Set the message to announce with its' urgency level.
+Sets the message to announce with its urgency level.

 ### `polite(message)`

-Set the message with `politeness = "polite"`
+Sets the message with `politeness = "polite"`

 ### `assertive(message)`

-Set the message with `politeness = "assertive"`
+Sets the message with `politeness = "assertive"`

 ## Example